ndbroadbent/universal_causal_language/README.md

 - **Boolean logic** (and/or/not)
 - **Arithmetic expressions**

-See `TURING_COMPLETE.md` for details and `examples/fibonacci.json` for a working recursive Fibonacci implementation!
+See `TURING_COMPLETE.md` for details and `examples/fibonacci.json` for a working recursive Fibonacci implementation.

 ## One Program, Multiple Substrates